OCI Policy Analysis Data and Logic

 - load_policies_and_compartments() bool[source]

-Optimized bulk loading of all compartments and all policies using OCI Clients.
+Loads both compartments and all policies using OCI Clients.
+(Convenience function)

 - Returns: